0xEgao/aptos-hackathon/README.md

 - Handles minting and ensures NFTs are uniquely identified and stored.

 ### 🌐 Frontend
-- Built with modern web technologies to provide an intuitive user experience.
+- Built with React(Vite+ts) to provide an intuitive user experience.
+- The images have been stored on supabase.

 ---